RobertIchim98/CampingApp-React/README.md

 ## Users and Authentication

 The app is using JSON Web Token (JWT) authentication provided by the Django API and stores the token locally on the device.
+Using Axios, the token is sent to the API to be verified and the payload will be updated with the user information.
+The payload is used to display the user's information within the app

 ```JavaScript
 export const checkAuthenticated = () => async (dispatch) => {